Nothing ruins a story faster than bad dialogue.

 These kinds of lines always remind me of Fred Flintstone starting to run: he peddles his feet in place for a second before he takes off.

-Including Flintstone lines in your dialogue may be realistic, but they’re not very interesting.
+This just isn’t very interesting.
 Instead, use narration to cover the opening and shift into dialogue when the lines get good.

 16. Leave Early